lammps/lammps/doc/src/dump_image.rst

 atom color setting is *type*, to set the color that atoms of each type will be drawn in the image.

-The specified *type* should be an integer from 1 to Ntypes = the number of atom types.
-A wildcard asterisk can be used in place of or in conjunction with the *type* argument to specify a range of atom types.
+The specified *type* should be a type label or integer from 1 to Ntypes = the number of atom types.
+For numeric types, a wildcard asterisk can be used in place of or in conjunction with the *type* argument to specify a range of atom types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
 If N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 The specified *color* can be a single color which is any of the 140 pre-defined colors (see below) or a color name defined by the